nicholas-wordpress/underpin-module/README.md

 ## Extending

 This is an [Underpin](github.com/underpin-WP/underpin) module, and the entrypoint for it is using the function `nicholas`, and it comes built-in with a handful of loaders:

 1. Script loader
-1. Rest Endpoint Loader
+2. Rest Endpoint Loader
-1. Meta Loader
+3. Meta Loader
-1. Option Loader
+4. Option Loader
-1. Template Loader
+5. Template Loader
+6. Decision List Loader

 ## Scripts

 This module assumes that your theme has 3 scripts built-into the `build` directory of your theme:

 1. admin.js - Gets enqueued in the settings screen located in **Settings>>>Nicholas Settings**
-1. editor.js - Gets enqueued on block editor pages
+2. editor.js - Gets enqueued on block editor pages
-1. theme.js - Gets enqueued on front-end pages that are not using compatibility mode
+3. theme.js - Gets enqueued on front-end pages that are not using compatibility mode
+4. sessionManager.js - Forces a session to clear the cache if the `nicholas_flush_cache` cookie is set.

 ## REST Endpoints

 This module loads in a set of endpoints in the `nicholas/v1` namespace.
 These endpoints are used by the various scripts mentioned above to run the nearly-headless paradigm.